Robust discrete complex analysis: A toolbox: Surgery technique

 Moreover, we are interested not only in a \emph{single} cross-cut $L$, but rather in a \emph{family} $L_k=L_A^B[k]$ such that, in addition to factorization (\ref{ZABasympZAG.ZGB}), one has

-Note that both $\ZRW{\O_A} A{\rL_k},\ZRW{\O_B}{\rL_k} B\ge\ZRW\O AB$.
-Thus, if $\ZRW\O AB\gg 1$, then (\ref{ZABasympZAG.ZGB}) certainly fails.
-Due to the same reason, one cannot hope for (\ref{ZAG/ZGB=k}), if $k\ll \ZRW\O AB$ or $k\gg (\ZRW\O AB)^{-1}$.
-However, being motivated by the continuous setup, one certainly hopes for the positive answer in all other situations and, indeed, Theorem~\ref{Thm:Separator} claims the existence of a ``separator'' $\rL_A^B[k]$ and provides a natural construction of this slit for any given $\O,A,B$ and $k$.
+Note that both $\ZRW{\O_A} A{\rL_k},\ZRW{\O_B}{\rL_k} B\ge\ZRW \O AB$.
+Thus (\ref{ZABasympZAG.ZGB}) certainly fails if $\ZRW\O AB\gg1$.
+For a similar reason, one cannot hope for (\ref{ZAG/ZGB=k}) if $k\ll\ZRW\O AB$ or $k\gg(\ZRW\O AB)^{-1}$.
+However, being motivated by the continuous setup, one certainly hopes for the positive answer in all other situations, and indeed, Theorem~\ref{Thm:Separator} given below claims the existence of a ``separator'' $\rL_A^B[k]$ and provides a natural construction of this slit for any given $\O,A,B$ and $k$.

 Namely, let discrete domains $\O_A^B[k]$ and $\O_B^A(k^{-1})$ be defined by